| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 face_selection |

 The method to select the face in the image.
-Can be "largest" or "left" or "right".
-Default is "largest" and will select the largest face in the image. "left" and "right" will select the face on the far left or the far right side of the image.
+Can be "largest", "left", "right", or "none".
+Default is "largest" and will select the largest face in the image. "left" and "right" will select the face on the far left or the far right side of the image. "none" will use the whole image without cropping.
 Face_selection method is irrelevant if there is only one face in the image. |

 model |